Melting Iron At waupaca foundry

 It all starts with turning up the heat.
 Iron is melted using one of two methods: a cupola, which is a cylindrical shaft furnace; or an electric melt furnace.

-All but one of our foundries uses a cupola to melt iron, which pushes air at supersonic speeds into a base fuel of coke to drive temperatures up to 2,800 degrees Fahrenheit.
+All but two of our foundry locations use a cupola to melt iron, which pushes air at supersonic speeds into a base fuel of coke to drive temperatures up to 2,800 degrees Fahrenheit.
 The custom mix of materials in the cupola includes pig iron, recycled iron from our production process, scrap iron, and new metals as specified.
 By varying the percentage and mix of these materials, we change the chemistry of the finished iron.
 As the iron melts, it trickles through the coke and continues to our holding furnaces.

-Marinette, WI, has electric melt furnaces, which use the magnetic properties of iron to create friction and heat.
+Marinette, WI and Lawrenceville, PA have electric melt furnaces, which use the magnetic properties of iron to create friction and heat.
 These furnaces also store liquid iron.

 Why Doesn’t the Inside of the Cupola Melt?